eternalgooner/kafka-streams/README.md

 3. Start the Kafka Streams Consumer which will then
    (i) group the messages by key (league name)
    (ii) aggregates the messages using the key
-   (iii) create the local state store, ready for queries
+   (iii) create the local state store, ready for queries & updates
    (iv) checks if the aggregate is complete and ready to be sent to the output topic
 4. Two aggregated messages should appear on the output topic after the 1st producer has sent all the csv data (for the leagues `prem` and `champ` which both have their expected count of teams met.
 The league `laliga` never receives its expected